Master Services Agreement (“MSA”)

 All defined terms in this MSA have the meaning stated in the Scope of Work (“SOW”) or otherwise stated herein.

 1.1.
 Scope of Services.
-Subject to compliance with all specified terms and conditions of this Master Services Agreement, any SOW, or any other contracts or agreements incorporated by reference herein, (collectively, “Agreement”), MSP will provide to Client those services and products/materials specified in an SOW (the “Services”), subject to timely payment of all applicable fees as set forth in the Agreement.
-Any Services not specifically provided in the Agreement are outside of the scope of this agreement.
+MSP will provide to Client services and products/materials specified in the SOW (the “Services”), subject to timely payment of all applicable fees as set forth in the “Fees” section of this Agreement.
+Any Services not specifically provided hereunder are outside of the scope of this agreement.
 Client may request additional services by submitting a written change order and Client will be responsible for any corresponding changes to the estimated fees.

 1.2 Support.
-MSP will provide Client technical support in accordance with the process as set forth in an accompanying SOW.
+MSP will provide Client technical support in accordance with the process as set forth in Protek SOW.

 2.1.
 Cooperation.
 Client will cooperate in good faith with MSP in our performance of Services by providing, without limitation:

-(d) If MSP does need to be on-site, Client shall provide a suitable working environment for MSP and MSP’s personnel and its equipment and for MSP and MSP’s personnel to perform the necessary work at Client’s facility.
+(iv) If MSP does need to be on-site, Client shall provide a suitable working environment for its equipment and MSP to perform the necessary work at Client’s facility.
 Such environment includes, without limitation, appropriate temperature controls, static electricity and humidity controls, and properly conditioned electrical supply for its equipment.
 Client shall bear the risk of loss of any equipment located at Client’s facility;

-(e) notice of any changes to the environment and not modifying the same without first notifying MSP due to the effects that such unexpected changes may have on MSP services.
-MSP is not responsible for any interruption in services or other issues associated with incompatibilities introduced by changes made by Client to Client’s environment, including those resulting from patches, upgrades, or other modifications without consulting MSP.
+(v) notice of any changes to the environment and not perform any modifications to infrastructure without first notifying MSP due to the effects that such unexpected changes may have on MSP services.
+MSP is not responsible for incompatibilities introduced by supporting infrastructure that is patched, upgraded, or otherwise modified without consulting MSP.
 Such unexpected modifications may result in increased work effort and cost of services;

 3.1.
 Acceptance.
 Client is responsible for reviewing and approving this Agreement, as well as any quotes provided to Client for onboarding project and Services.
 If Client rejects any portion of the Agreement related to security, business continuity, or disaster recovery then Client shall be fully responsible for any liability or damages that arise out of Client’s rejection of MSP Plan recommendation.

 3.2.
 Change Orders.
-All changes to a Client’s Agreement will require a written change order signed by the Parties prior to implementation of the changes.
+Changes to a Client’s Agreement will require a written change order signed by the parties prior to implementation of the changes.
 Such changes may include, for example, changes to the plan and any corresponding changes to the fees, schedule, or support.

 4.1.
 Fees.
 The initial schedule of fees for the Services shall be as indicated in the SOW.
-Unless otherwise agreed in a written change order, at the annual anniversary of the initial term, MSP rates may increase up to 10% (current average is 3%) annually.
-Further, notwithstanding anything to the contrary herein, MSP may adjust fees as necessary in MSP’s sole discretion once during the annual term, to increase the fees by no more than 5%, by way of a written addendum to the SOW.
-All changes in fees shall be communicated to Client whether during or prior to the start of any new term.
-Client’s continued receipt of MSP services following any adjustment to fees or following the expiration of the then current term shall constitute Client’s acceptance of such modified rates.
+Unless otherwise agreed in a written change order, at the annual anniversary of the initial term, MSP rates shall increase up to 5% (current average is 3%) annually.
+Client’s continued receipt of MSP services following expiration of the initial term shall constitute Client’s acceptance of such modified rates.

 4.3.
 Invoicing and Payment.
 Payment shall be remitted on a monthly prepaid basis via ACH or CC.
 Invoiced amounts will be due and payable prior to the fifth day of the month in which Client receives the Services.
 Client is responsible for providing MSP with Client’s complete and accurate billing and contact information and notifying MSP of any changes to such information.